Odyssey346/android-bot/README.md

 * put your github Oauth client id
 * put your github Oauth client secret

-For more information create GitHub Oauth App, go here : https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/
+For create GitHub Oauth App, go here : https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/

 ### How to use:
  Tap on the Command Prompt `node index.js`